yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 # Protocol Overview

-There are two main proposed flows, which may be combined:
+There are two main proposed flows, either of them or both may be offered in parallel:

 * Client learns to construct valid authorization details objects from authorization details types metadata provided by authorization servers, resource servers or both.
 * Client obtains authorization details object from resource server's error response, providing an authorization details object, whose inclusion in subsequent OAuth requests is required to accomplish a specific request.